JasonCDN/ARDVARC/libraries/ArmControl/README.md

 ### void dumpTargets()

 Moves the dump servo in such a manner as to dump out the targets.
+Note that this function will also make sure that the gripper arm is out of the way before trying to dump the targets, to avoid a self collision.